panoply/syncify/readme.md

 ### Author

-Syncify was created by [Nίκος Σαβίδης](https://github.com/panoply).
+Syncify was created by [Nίκος Σαβίδης](https://github.com/panoply)

 ### Acknowledgements

 Special thanks to a couple of talented developers who have helped with Syncify.
-This project has been in the making for several years and if not for these individuals, I wouldn't of made it this far.
+This project has been in the making for several years and if not for these individuals, it wouldn't of made it this far.

 - [Kim Skinner](https://github.com/WolfGreyDev)
 - [David Warrington](https://ellodave.dev/)